BRZ911/BRZ911.github.io/_pages/about.md

 Currently, under the guidance of [Prof. Libo Qin](https://faculty.csu.edu.cn/qinlibo/zh_CN/index.htm) and [Qiguang Chen](https://lightchen233.github.io/), my research focuses on Large Language Models, Reasoning, and Chain-of-Thought.
 Additionally, I am interested in video understanding and generation using Multi-modal Large Language Models.

+I serve as the secretary of the [MLNLP](https://mlnlpworld.com) community.
+The vision of the community is to promote communication and collaboration between the academic and industrial sectors of NLP and ML.
 If you are interested in my research, feel free to contact me at [zyhbrz@gmail.com](mailto:zyhbrz@gmail.com).

 If you like this homepage template, welcome to star and fork the open-sourced template [AcadHomepage](https://github.com/RayeRen/acad-homepage.github.io).